prsetiya/Clamav/Webex Connect Flows/v3.0/Template/Event Handling Workflows/README.md

 <img width="800" alt="notequalssinglecondition" src="notequalssinglecondition.png">

-If we don't want to the run the flow for multiple assets then each "notequals" condition must be added with the AND operator.
+If we don't want to the run the flow for multiple assets then additional "notequals" condition must be added with the AND operator.

 <img width="800" alt="NotEquals" src="NotEquals.png">